MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/portal-health.md

 description: "Portal health landing page"
 ---

-# Creating a healthy SharePoint portal
+# Creating and launching a healthy SharePoint portal

-A portal is a SharePoint site where your default landing page(s) for your company is created.
+A portal is the default SharePoint site for your company.
 In large organizations there could be several of these.
-If you expect more than 20% of your users to access the page, you should consider that a portal page.
+If you expect more than 20% of your users within your organization to access the page, you should consider that a portal page.

+This shouldn't be confused with a team site your department uses to collaborate and share documents within your team.

 ## Guidance